-Putting colour to paper by using pastels,pencil or paints is therapeutic and allows freedom of expression and an opening of the sub concious mind.
-It is the process of putting colour to paper that is important and not the final outcome.
-Art Therapy is a combination of art, colour psychology with a smattering of psychotherapy and can be enjoyed by everyone.
-In the hands of a professional the final art therapist assessment is usually revealing and informative with guidelines on how to go forward using colour psychology methods and exercises to support the art therapy session.
+Using art therapy by putting colour to paper using pastels,pencil or paints is therapeutic and allows freedom of expression and an opening of the sub concious mind.
+Art therapy is the process of putting colour to paper that is important and not the final outcome.
+Art Therapy is a combination of art, colour psychology with a smattering of colour psychotherapy and can be enjoyed by everyone.
+In the hands of a professional the final art therapy assessment is revealing and informative with guidelines on how to go forward using colour psychology methods and exercises to support the art therapy session.

 As part of a course of treatments art therapy may be introduced, a fully qualified Colour Psychology practitioner may ask their client to paint a particular scene or colour freehand.
-The Colour Psychologist can interpret the complete picture by first looking at the colours chosen by the client, where they are placed and the images they have drawn.The placement of content, the depth of the colours used and variation each tell their story.
+Using art therapy expertise the Colour Psychologist can interpret the complete picture by first looking at the colours chosen by the client, where they are placed and the images they have drawn.The placement of content, the depth of the colours used and variation each tell their story.
 Colour psychology is an integral part of the work, process and guides the final outcome of the art therapy session.

 Copyright June McLeod 1970 - 2024 World Rights.